 What is “Unreasonable?”

-There is a reason that insurance companies aren’t held in high esteem by the public.
-One insurer tactic that has consistently been found to be bad faith is using the insurer’s economic leverage to force its insureds to settle for less than they are actually due.
-Threats to drag the process out, coupled with offers to make the nightmare go away if you take this offer now, are very tempting to desperate and anxious people.
+There is a reason that, often times, insurance companies aren’t held in high esteem by the public.
+One insurer tactic that has consistently been found to be bad faith is using the insurer’s economic leverage to force its insureds to settle for less than they are actually owed.
+Threats to drag out the process, coupled with offers to make the nightmare go away if you take this offer now, are very tempting to desperate and anxious people.

-Among the many other kinds of conduct that amounts to bad faith are the following:
+Among the many other kinds of conduct that may amount to bad faith are the following:

 - Denying a claim without thoroughly investigating it first